-Guest worker visas can be renewed twice, each time for an additional year.
+Guest worker visas can be renewed for an additional year.

 Guest workers are ineligible for any government benefits and are required to secure health insurance.
 In addition, guest workers are required to obey all relevant employment laws in the state and locality in which they work, and must avoid any criminal convictions.

 Applicants for both programs must pass baseline admission criteria including:

 An extensive background check.